 Research projects carried out at the AUW are financially supported by the Polish Committee for Scientific Research (KBN), industry, local government and international foundations.
 The results obtained in these projects are published in scientific journals in Poland and abroad.
 A number of international conferences are held at the WUELS every year.
 Many researchers are members of prestigious international organisations.

-The WUELS possesse over 100 facilities, including a modern sports centre.
-The WUELS provides accommodation in student houses for 1800 students (90 per cent of non-Wrocław residents).
+The WUELS possess over 100 facilities, including a modern sports centre.
+The WUELS provides accommodation in student houses for 1800 students (90 percent of non-Wrocław residents).

 Every year, about 100 research projects financed from grants and ca. 100 commissioned projects are carried out.
 The results are published in as many as 2000 publications, a fifth of them in international journals.
 The WUELS is an organiser of international congresses and scientific conferences.

-The the Wrocław University of Environmental and Life Sciences has signed bilateral agreements with 52 universities in different parts of the world.
-The WUELS participates in the Socrates/Erasmus, CEEPUS, Leonardo da Vinci, COST and 5th and 6th EU Framework programmes.
+The Wrocław University of Environmental and Life Sciences has signed bilateral agreements with 52 universities in different parts of the world.
+The WUELS participates in the Socrates/Erasmus, CEEPUS, Leonardo da Vinci, COST and 5th and 6th EU Framework Programmes.

 50-375 Wrocław, Lower Silesian Voivodeship, Poland